 More critically, the discussants shared perspectives on the escalating debate surrounding vaccine policies and guidance with prioritization and allocations both within and between countries and the inevitable confrontations around equitable global vaccine access and administration logistical challenges, especially in emerging economies.

 In parallel with the emphasis on strategies for addressing vaccine hesitancy and countering disinformation, a major patient advocacy and privacy issue that will necessitate urgent and thoughtful resolution hinges around vaccine mandates and immunity passports – especially with regard to data standardization and sharing across national borders, with increasing population mobility and interdependence of global economies.
 Notably, would be the moral and ethical connotations of excluding and depriving the social liberties of the large population groups not yet having access to vaccines?

 Not unexpectedly, several of the themes addressed on this platform are already hitting the media waves globally!
-If you missed this fascinating discourse, a recording is offered here.

 These are hard conversations around a somber reality that we must have – as the very essence and ethos of our society depends on it.
 Yet, there is hope that science, ethics, and above all, humanity shall prevail.